ttsiodras/3D-on-a-ZX-Spectrum-48K/README.md

 [precompute](https://github.com/ttsiodras/3D-on-a-ZX-Spectrum-48K/tree/precompute)
 branch.

+**The end result?**: Well, it's not faster than my inline Z80 assembly version.
-**The end result there**: it's almost twice as fast *(since all the hard work is done in the precalculating stage)*.
-In addition, since I had all the time in the world to precompute, I used the full equations ([rotating the statue and 3D projecting](https://github.com/ttsiodras/3D-on-a-ZX-Spectrum-48K/blob/precompute/statue.c#L42)):
+But to be fair, since I had all the time in the world to precompute, I used the full equations ([rotating the statue and 3D projecting](https://github.com/ttsiodras/3D-on-a-ZX-Spectrum-48K/blob/precompute/statue.c#L42)):

 <center>
 <img src="https://raw.githubusercontent.com/ttsiodras/3D-on-a-ZX-Spectrum-48K/precompute/contrib/linear_algebra.png">
 </center>

 To top it all off, I also precomputed the resulting video RAM locations and pixel offsets, leaving almost nothing for the